 Nevertheless, the exponential size scaling due to many-body dephasing in nonintegrable systems has not yet been verified in experiments.
 Here, we give the first experimental observation of persistent temporal fluctuations after a quantum quench characterized as a function of system size, employing a trapped-ion quantum simulator.
 We present a direct measurement of relaxation dynamics in the nonintegrable system by measuring the temporal fluctuations in the average magnetization of a finite-size system of spin-$1/2$ particles.
 After including the experimental noise in the data analysis, the temporal fluctuations from experimental data are consistent with our numerical simulations and theoretical analysis based on the concept of many-body dephasing.

 \textit{Model Hamiltonian.--} The Hamiltonian implemented in this experiment is the long-range transverse-field Ising model,

 where $J_{ij}\approx J_0/|i-j|^{\alpha}>0$, is a long-range coupling that falls off approximately as a tunable power-law.
-The Hamiltonian~(\ref{Hamiltonian}) is implemented using an applied laser field which creates spin-spin interactions through spin-dependent optical dipole forces (see technical implementation details in the Supplemental Material).
+The Hamiltonian~(\ref{Hamiltonian}) is implemented using an applied laser field which creates spin-spin interactions through spin-dependent optical dipole forces \cite{SM}.
 The spin chain is initialized to the $|\!\!\downarrow\downarrow...\downarrow\rangle_z$ state, then a quench is performed using Hamiltonian~(\ref{Hamiltonian}), and the magnetization along the $z$ axis is measured as a function of time.
 The cases of $\alpha^{-1} = 0$ and $\alpha = 0$ correspond to two integrable limits, i.e., the nearest neighbour coupling and global coupling models respectively.
 For a finite $\alpha>0$, Hamiltonian (\ref{Hamiltonian}) is in general nonintegrable.